besure94/mr-robogers-neighborhood/README.md

 1. Take in number from user.
 2. If the user inputs a 0, return 0.
-3. It will return a range of numbers from 0 to the user inputted number, with the following substitutions made within the returned range.
+3. It will return a range of numbers from 0 to the user inputted number, with the following substitutions made within the returned range, from least to most important.
 4. If the user inputs a number containing a 1, replace all digits with "Beep!".
 5. If the user inputs a number containing a 2, replace all digits with "Boop!".
 6. If the user inputs a number containing a 3, replace all digits with "Won't you be my neighbor?".